pappewaio/ASEofBases/README.md

 		rsync -aP rsync://hgdownload.cse.ucsc.edu/genome/admin/exe/macOSX.x86_64/ ./

-### 3. Download Mapability file for uniqueness of the reference genome from Encode
+### 3. Download Mapability file for filtering for uniqueness of the reference genome from ENCODE
 **** includes some point and clicking *****
 The mapability file is used for identifing uniqueness of the reference GRCh37/hg19 genome assembly.
 Mapability files were generated using different window sizes, high signal will be found in areas where the sequence is unique.